Sispheor/piclodio3/README.md

 ## Contribute

 If you need help you can come on the [Gitter chat room](https://gitter.im/piclodio/Lobby).
-Fell free to open an issue to ask for a feature or raise a bug.
+Fell free to open an issue to ask a new feature or raise a bug.

 ## License